Email for students

 E-mail access

-Webaccess is certainly the easiest way to receive and send e-mails using a browser.
-This access works on our PC workstations as well as on your device at home.
+Webaccess is certainly the easiest way to receive and send emails via a browser.
+This access works on our PC workstations as well as on your personal devices.
+From off-campus, VPN and multi-factor authentication (MFA) are required for access!

 Forwarding